meownyaaa/palera1n-c-bypass/README.md

 https://ios.cfw.guide/installing-palera1n/#running-palera1n-1 except run `palera1n -c -f` (grab palera1n c beta 7 binary for your system)

-once your now jailbroken iphone has booted, run iproxy 2222 44 in a seperate terminal then (assuming you're in the same folder as where you downloaded mobileactivationd) run `ssh -oHostKeyAlgorithms=+ssh-dss -p 2222 root@127.0.0.1 "cat > /usr/libexec/mobileactivationd" < ./mobileactivationd` then reboot (password for root should always be `alpine` until you change it in the palera1n app!!!) and keep your phone connected to the pc during this
+once your now jailbroken iphone has booted, run iproxy 2222 44 in a seperate terminal then (assuming you're in the same folder as where you downloaded mobileactivationd) run `ssh -oHostKeyAlgorithms=+ssh-dss -p 2222 root@127.0.0.1 "cat > /usr/libexec/mobileactivationd" < ./mobileactivationd` then reboot (password for root should always be `alpine` until you change it in the palera1n app!!!)

+ keep your phone connected to the pc during this BTW

 credits here https://github.com/kitty915/palera1n-mod#credits